 This recipe is adapted from Andy Allen and Ben Milbourne’s Chilli Mud Crab, which they made on their SBS Food show Andy and Ben Eat Australia.

-1. Heat peanut oil in a wok or pan over high heat.
+Heat the peanut oil in a wok or pan over high heat.
 Add chilli, onion, ginger, coriander stalks, tomatoes and kaffir lime leaves.
-Sauté for five minutes, or until fragrant.
+Sauté for five minutes or until fragrant.

-2. Add sugar, tamarind water, soy sauce, sweet soy sauce, fish sauce and lime juice and coconut water and sauté for a further three minutes.
+Add sugar, tamarind water, soy sauce, sweet soy sauce, fish sauce, lime juice and coconut water.
+Sauté for a further three minutes.

-3. Add prawns, toss to coat well, and cook for 5-10 minutes until prawns are cooked through.
+Add prawns, toss to coat well, and cook for 5-10 minutes until the prawns are pink and opaque.
 Scoop prawns and broth into a bowl and top with coriander leaves to garnish.
 Serve with hot, steamed rice.